Jacobian conjecture: Formulation of the conjecture

+The function has an inverse function when we work over the reals and assume $x > 0$:

-The expression for x is not a polynomial.
+However, this expression for x is not a polynomial.
+If instead we work over the complex numbers the square root is multivalued.

 The condition JF ≠ 0 is related to the inverse function theorem in multivariable calculus.
 In fact for smooth functions (and so in particular for polynomials) a smooth local inverse function to F exists at every point where JF is non-zero.
 For example, the map x → x + x3 has a smooth global inverse, but the inverse is not polynomial.